-This seminar will integrate work from several fields, including ethology, veterinary hospice and palliative care, animal ethics, environmental enrichment, animal training, nutrition and exhibit/indoor housing.
+This seminar integrated work from several fields, including ethology, veterinary hospice and palliative care, animal ethics, environmental enrichment, animal training, nutrition and exhibit/indoor housing.

-This workshop is a collaboration between Animal Concepts and Chapman Zoo Consultancy.
+This workshop was a collaboration between Animal Concepts and Chapman Zoo Consultancy.

 We provided a bespoke CPD course for the veterinary team at Abington Park Referrals.